gardenappl/lbt/README.md

 downloads the video into your local download directory, and prints out the file name.

+### lbt ls

+Lists out all LBRY content which is saved on your system.
+Accepts lots of options for showing/hiding columns of information, sorting, filtering, etc.

+Examples:

+`lbt get --files`

+prints out all LBRY content which is saved in your downloads directory, as opposed to only being stored in blob format.

+`lbt get --channel --mime --sort=size --reverse`

+prints out additional columns for the channel name and MIME type, and sorts files from largest to smallest.

 ## Installation

 Just download the `lbt` file and put it into your PATH.